tomdamen/CapTrackAssignments/README.md

 # CapTrackAssignments

-This reposritory holds the assignments given during the CapTrack
+This repository holds the assignments given during the CapTrack